 Moreover, it facilitates the process of networking for individuals who may be more introverted.

 Another advantage of social media is the fact that it can help ease feelings of loneliness.
 This is especially important for those who have clinical depression and who feel, in some cases, isolation and loneliness.

 Through social media, we can reach out and connect with others who have similar experiences, or who can offer support to those who are struggling.
-As a result, many people can find a social support network and make new friends, which help ease the feelings of loneliness.
+As a result, many people can find a social support network and make new friends, which helps ease the feelings of loneliness.

 4. Provides Emotional Support

 One of the main advantages of social media is when a crisis occurs, such as a natural disaster, information can be quickly communicated to large groups of people.
 As a result, social media can often be a good starting point for a range of support services.